 Treatment of confetti-like vitiligo should be handled by any dermatologist, who is a vitiligo specialist.
 The treatment options may vary from phototherapy, topical corticosteroids to pulse doses of systemic corticosteroids.
 Since the exact cause of this kind of vitiligo is not known, the efficacy of available treatments is subject to many ongoing studies.

-A lot of doctors and dermatologists who aren’t vitiligo specialists don’t know that if you have confetti vitiligo.
+A lot of doctors and dermatologists who aren’t vitiligo specialists don’t know that if you have vitiligo with confetti shapes.
 So, if your vitiligo is progressing extremely rapidly, you might want to educate your doctor or dermatologist about it.